liebermeister/model-balancing/cvxpy/prior-table/README.md

 "Prior" table describing relevant types of model variables
 ==========================================================

-Provenance: prior file used by script "cmb_example_for_cvxpy"
+Prior file used by script "cmb_example_for_cvxpy"

-Note: the same file is also used in Parameter Balancing (and stems originally from Parameter Balancing)
+Provenance: the file is also used in Parameter Balancing (and stems originally from the Parameter Balancing repo)